 Typical well water tests for most areas should include bacteria, nitrate and fluorides.
 You may consult a private laboratory for testing or you may order bottles from the State Health Department lab by calling 303-692-3074.
 See more in the When to Test Your Well and How to Interpret Water Test Results for a Private Well brochures at the bottom of this page.

 These bottles and the accompanying forms will be mailed to you.
 Follow the directions for taking the sample and completing the forms.
-Then, either take the bottles to the State lab at 8100 Lowry Boulevard, or drop them off at the Jefferson County Department of Health and Environment Golden office at 1801 19th Street for transport to the State lab.
+Then, either take the bottles to the State lab at 8100 Lowry Boulevard, or drop them off at the Jefferson County Public Health Golden office at 1801 19th Street for transport to the State lab.
 The transportation fee is $10.00 (cash or check) and you must have the bottles in our office no later than 8:10AM.
 Be sure to bring the completed lab forms and a check for the appropriate amount (cash not accepted).
 Call 303-271-5700 for further information.

 Although not directly related to water quality, quantity is an important consideration in judging the suitability of individual wells.
 The amount of water obtained from a well is related to how much the well produces and how much storage is available.
 For example, even a low-producing well may prove acceptable if there is sufficient storage of water to meet the peak demand.
 The actual gallonage requirements are based upon the individual needs of you or your family.